fbpx

 Proof that not even luxury supercar brands can escape the surge in automotive electrification, the Ferrari 296 is a mid-engined V6 super-coupé GTB or targa-roofed GTS that also happens to be a plug-in hybrid.

 The 296 is the second Ferrari series production model to arrive in the UK that can travel on electric power alone, after the SF90 Stradale.
-It’s also the first roadgoing V6 model that Ferrari has produced since the Dino 246 GTB ended production in 1974.
+It’s also the first road-going V6 model that Ferrari has produced since the Dino 246 GTB ended production in 1974.

 However, having fewer cylinders doesn’t mean that the 296 is any less powerful than the V8 models in the Ferrari arsenal.
 The 3.0-litre twin-turbocharged engine is capable of producing more than 650hp and works in tandem with a 165hp electric motor.
-That produces a combined output of more than 800hp, almost 100hp more than the combustion-powered Ferrari F8 which the 296 will eventually replace.
+That produces a combined output of more than 800hp, almost 100hp more than the combustion-powered Ferrari F8 which the 296 replaced.
 Plus it has an official electric range of around 16 miles.

 Described by Top Gear as the supercar that will give McLaren “sleepless nights”, the Ferrari 296 GTB has had an overwhelmingly positive reception from British reviewers, universally highlighted for what Car calls “accessible high performance, mind-blowing dynamics and style crammed with real substance.”
 Journalists have also shared their enthusiasm for the coupé’s exterior design, which Ferrari says is inspired by the 250 LM sports car from the 1960s.